kissjs/node-mongoskin/Readme.md

 [![Build Status](https://secure.travis-ci.org/kissjs/node-mongoskin.png)](http://travis-ci.org/kissjs/node-mongoskin)

-This project is a wrapper of [node-mongodb-native](http://christkv.github.com/node-mongodb-native/).
+This project is a wrapper of [node-mongodb-native](https://github.com/mongodb/node-mongodb-native).
-All api is same to mongodb-native, please see the [document](http://christkv.github.com/node-mongodb-native/) first.
+The api is same to node-mongodb-native, please see the [document](http://mongodb.github.com/node-mongodb-native/) first.

 ## Test